 Here you discover a completely different atmosphere with colorful houses, car-free alleys and terraces along the Loire to relax at sunset.

 Here is our guide to get there and enjoy it.

-This opinion is completely independent, based on our experiences.
-We visited the area anonymously, making our own choices, and paying all our bills in full.
+This guide is completely independent, based on our experiences.
+We visited the region anonymously, making our own choices and paying our bills in full.

 Why visit the village of Trentemoult in Nantes

 The city of Nantes is very lively and scattered.

 Discovering the village of Trentemoult was like a breath of fresh air.
 The impression of being in a completely different place, while the access is fast.

 We loved walking along the Loire River and in the colorful streets.
 The paintings, the plants, the atmosphere... everything is there to relax!

 Take the time to get lost in its alleys to be surprised by funny paintings.